x

 sean.maddan@tamiu.edu

-Sean Maddan is Associate Professor in the Department of Social Sciences at Texas A&M International University.
+Sean Maddan is Professor in the Department of Social Sciences at Texas A&M International University.
 His research areas include criminological theory, statistics, research methods, court processing, and the efficacy of sex offender registration and notification laws.
 Dr. Maddan has authored numerous articles which have appeared in many outlets including Justice Quarterly, Crime and Justice, Journal of Criminal Justice, and the American Journal of Criminal Justice.
 Dr. Maddan has also authored/co-authored several books.
-The second edition of his co-authored sex offender textbook will be published in 2022.

 Download CV